6th Air Refueling Squadron

 The 6th Air Refueling Squadron is part of the 60th Air Mobility Wing at Travis Air Force Base, California.
-It operates the McDonnell Douglas KC-10 Extender aircraft conducting mobility, and air refueling missions.
+It operates the Boeing KC-46 Pegasus aircraft, conducting mobility and air refueling missions.

 The 6th Air Refueling Squadron was awarded the SMSGT Albert L. Evans Trophy for Outstanding Air Refueling Section of the Year in 2017.
 This distinction has been awarded to the 6th Air Refueling Squadron a record number of 6 times since 1989 -twice that of the 9th Air Refueling Squadron, the next most awarded unit.